-The Ford-Fulkerson algorithm finds a maximum flow in a graph.
+The Ford-Fulkerson algorithm finds the maximum flow in a graph.
 The algorithm begins with an empty flow, and at each step finds a path in the graph that generates more flow.
-Finally, when the algorithm can't extend the flow anymore, it terminates and a maximum flow has been found.
+Finally, when the algorithm cannot increase the flow anymore, it terminates and the maximum flow has been found.

-The algorithm uses a special representation for the graph where each original edge has a reverse edge in another direction.
-The weight of each edge indicates how much more flow we could route through it.
-Initially, the weight of each original edge equals the capacity of the edge, and the weight of each reverse edge is zero.
+The algorithm uses a special representation of the graph where each original edge has a reverse edge in another direction.
+The weight of each edge indicates how much more flow we might route through it.
+At the beginning of the algorithm, the weight of each original edge equals the capacity of the edge and the weight of each reverse edge is zero.